exdysa/comfyui-selector/README.md

 # comfyui-selector

-> Quick and dirty parameter generator node for ComfyUI.
+> Quick and dirty parameter generator node for [ComfyUI](https://github.com/comfyanonymous/comfyui)
 >
 > The node will be listed under exdysa, or you can type ```.``` to search for it in the double-click menu from the grid.